louwerse/website/content/papers/_index.md

 _Conference and working papers_

+**2019**

+Louwerse, T. & Van Dijk R. (2019) Reporting the polls: The quality of media reporting of vote intention polls in the Netherlands.
+Paper Presented at the ECPR General Conference, Wroclaw, 4-7 September.

+Vonno, C.M.C. van & Louwerse, T. (2019) Hard Work Pays Off.
+Candidate Selection and Parliamentary Activity.
+Paper Presented at the ECPR General Conference, Wroclaw, 4-7 September.

+Louwerse, T. & Van Dijk R. (2019) Reporting the polls: Polling aggregation and the coverage of opinion polls.
+Paper presented at the Dutch-Flemish Political Science Conference, Politicologenetmaal, Antwerpen, 13-14 June.

+S. Otjes & Louwerse, T. (2019) Populist Opposition: A comparative approach to the opposition styles of populist parties.
+Paper presented at the ECPR Joint Sessions of Workshops in Mons, Belgium, 8-12 April, 2019.

 **2018**

 Louwerse, T. & Otjes, S. (2018) Counting to 76.
 Rules and Norms in Legislative-Executive Relations in the Netherlands.
 Paper presented ECPR General Conference, Hamburg, 22-25 August.

 Louwerse, T. & Timmermans, A. (2018) Coalition Politics in the Netherlands: Old Solutions to New Problems.
-Paper presented at book workshop Coalition GOvernance in Western Europe, Lund, 17-18 May.
+Paper presented at book workshop Coalition Governance in Western Europe, Lund, 17-18 May.

 Vonno, C.M.C. van & Louwerse, T. (2018) Hard Work Pays Off.
 Candidate Selection and Parliamentary Activity.
 Paper Presented at the Annual Conference of the European Political Science Association, Vienna, 21-23 June.